On the Circuit Diameter Conjecture: -Simplicity and Wedge-Simplicity

 Wedges are a basic building block for results on combinatorial diameters, due to some nice properties: \begin{enumerate} \item Wedging over a facet $F$ of a simple polyhedron $P$ gives a simple polyhedron $P'$.
-This is because all vertices of $P'$ are contained in $P_l\cup P_u$, and both $P_l$ and $P_u$ are isomorphic to the simple polyhedron $P$. \item The wedge satisfies $\diamp_\Edges(P') \leq \diamp_\Edges(P) + 1$, as for any vertex $v\in P_u$ there is a neighboring vertex $u\in P_l$; in fact $v=\phi(u)$. \item Any edge walk in $P'$ transfers to an edge walk in $P$ by projecting to $\R^d\times\{0\}$ using $\phi^{-1}$.
+This is because all vertices of $P'$ are contained in $P_l\cup P_u$, and both $P_l$ and $P_u$ are isomorphic to the simple polyhedron $P$. \item The wedge satisfies $\diamp_\Edges(P') \leq \diamp_\Edges(P) + 1$, as for any vertex $\vev\in P_u$ there is a neighboring vertex $\veu\in P_l$; in fact $\vev=\phi(\veu)$. \item Any edge walk in $P'$ transfers to an edge walk in $P$ by projecting to $\R^d\times\{0\}$ using $\phi^{-1}$.
 Because of this, we obtain $\diamp_\Edges(P)\leq \diamp_\Edges(P')$. \end{enumerate}

-Wedges also are helpful in the analysis of circuit diameters.
-However, for circuit walks in wedges, the situation is more involved.
-Clearly all wedges $P'$ on $P$ over a facet $F$ satisfy $\diamp_\Circuits(P') \leq \diamp_\Circuits(P) + 1$, due to the neighboring vertices $v\in P_u$ and $u\in P_l$ (see $2.$ above).
+For circuit walks in wedges, the situation is more involved.
+Clearly all wedges $P'$ on $P$ over a facet $F$ satisfy $\diamp_\Circuits(P') \leq \diamp_\Circuits(P) + 1$, due to the neighboring vertices $\vev\in P_u$ and $\veu\in P_l$ (see $2.$ above).
 In contrast, circuit walks in $P'$ do not necessarily transfer to circuit walks in $P$.
-This is because it is possible to hit the interior of $P_u$, as depicted in Figure \ref{img:wedge_circuit}: Let a walk begin at a vertex $u\in P_l\backslash F$.
-Then take a step along a circuit in $\Circuits(P_u)$, which will give a $y$ in a side of the wedge.
-Then continue from $y$ along a circuit in $\Circuits(P_l)$ to $y'$, which may lie in the interior of $P_u$.
+This is because it is possible to hit the interior of $P_u$, as depicted in Figure \ref{img:wedge_circuit}: Let a walk begin at a vertex $\veu\in P_l\backslash F$.
+Then take a step along a circuit in $\Circuits(P_u)$, which will give a $\vey$ in a side of the wedge.
+Then continue from $\vey$ along a circuit in $\Circuits(P_l)$ to $\vey'$, which may lie in the interior of $P_u$.
 Projecting this walk down to $P_l$ gives a circuit step in $P$ that does not use maximal step length and is thus not a circuit walk.
-The point $y'$ may also be incident to both $P_u$ and a side of the wedge, or lead to another point where this happens, in which case $P'$ is not \Csimple\ -- and this is possible even if $P$ itself is \Csimple.
+The point $\vey'$ may also be incident to both $P_u$ and a side of the wedge, or lead to another point where this happens, in which case $P'$ is not \Csimple\ -- and this is possible even if $P$ itself is \Csimple.
 See Figure \ref{img:wedge_notCsimple}.